The Quantum Many-Worlds Interpretation, Simply Told: Decoherence and Branching

 \section{Decoherence and Branching}

 We can verify that simple systems can exist in superposition states by observing interference fringes.
 If MWI is correct that measurement places macroscopic detectors into superpositions with different outcomes, can this be verified as well?
-If we could use the quantum eraser/revealer trick (from the qubit) to recover interference fringes of an atom which had interacted with the bolometer, that would provide indirect evidence that both cold and hot bolometer states had existed in the wavefunction.
-Alas, we have seen this is impossible because the molecule detectors are not sufficiently under our experimental control.
-To make matters worse, \eq{entangled} shows that recovering fringes would also require quantum manipulations on entangled objects external to the bolometer box!
+If we could do something like the quantum eraser/revealer trick (from the qubit) to recover interference fringes of an atom which had interacted with the bolometer, that would provide indirect evidence that both detector states had existed in the wavefunction.
+Alas, this task is impossible because macroscopic detectors, especially considering all their environmental entanglements, are not sufficiently under our experimental control.

 Decoherence theory~\cite{zeh1970interpretation, zurek1991decoherence, schlosshauer2019quantum, odom2025beyond} formalizes our description of how entanglement destroys interference.
 But the term `decoherence' must not be misunderstood.
 In MWI, the overall wavefunction always evolves coherently according to \ss.
-It is only when we are ignorant of details and/or lack sufficient experimental control, that we experience the illusion that the wavefunction decoheres, i.e. that it loses the ability to interfere.
+It is only when we are ignorant of details and/or lack control that we experience the illusion that the wavefunction decoheres, i.e. that it loses the ability to interfere.

 Decoherence theory also resolves a basis question of MWI.
-We argued that, unlike the qubit, the bolometer has a well-defined measurement basis.
+We made an argument, based in part upon intuition of practical laboratory capabilities, that the bolometer has a well-defined measurement basis, unlike the qubit.
 This basis was comprised of the cold/hot classical states which we used to write \eq{entangled}.
-But should we not be able to rewrite \eq{entangled} in any basis we like?
-If any basis was as good as the other, it would be questionable to claim that measurement outcomes of MWI unambiguously match observations, where detectors are always in classical states.
-Decoherence theory identifies a unique basis emerges as the only one useful for making predictions, and this basis corresponds to macroscopic objects being in classical states~\footnote{Some MWI advocates question whether decoherence is the most straightforward way of obtaining the natural basis.}$^\dagger$.
+But in QM, should we not be able to rewrite \eq{entangled} in any basis we like?
+If any basis was as good as the other, it would be questionable to claim that the predictions of MWI unambiguously match observations, where detectors are always in classical states.
+Decoherence theory shows that a single basis emerges as being able to make predictions for massively entangled objects, and this basis is the classical one~\footnote{Some MWI advocates question whether decoherence is the most straightforward way of obtaining the natural basis.}$^\dagger$.